 This area of the park is home to two different restaurants that both have larger menus with a range of different kinds of meals, so there is a larger variety of options for people with specific dietary concerns.
 ABC Commissary is a cafeteria-style quick service restaurant that serves lunch and dinner.
 Sandwiches like the 1/3 pound Angus cheeseburger, chicken club, or southwest burger can be ordered on an allergy-friendly bun and come with fries, apple slices or steamed green beans on the side.
 Other options available all day include chicken strips, a barbecue chicken and ribs platter, and a Mediterranean salad made up of mixed greens, tomatoes, onions, pepperoncini peppers, kalamata olives and feta cheese with a side of hummus.
 The restaurant also offers a seared lemon pepper salmon entree that may only be available for dinner.
 Allergy friendly desserts include chocolate chip cookies, brownies, and chocolate mousse.

 At Sci-Fi Dine-In Theater, you’ll find a selection of appetizers, entrees, and desserts that are served or can be modified to serve gluten-free diners.
-If you’re starting with appetizers, go for a Sci-Fi wedge salad, shrimp and crab fondue served with corn tortilla chips, or spicy buffalo chicken tenders.
+If you’re starting with appetizers, go for a Sci-Fi wedge salad, spicy buffalo chicken tenders, or shrimp and crab fondue served with corn tortilla chips.
 Main course options include flame broiled New York strip steak, allergy-friendly pasta with a four cheese smoked tomato sauce, a flame-broiled burger on an allergy-friendly bun, buffalo chicken salad, or an oven roasted turkey wrap made with an allergy-friendly wrap.
 Top off the meal with a brownie, hot fudge sundae, or a milkshake (chocolate or vanilla)!

 On Sunset Boulevard, there are two different dining locations that can accommodate gluten-free diners, but the options are pretty limited.
 At Catalina Eddie’s salads like the chicken Caesar entree are the best choice.
 At Rosie’s All-American Cafe, burgers can be served on an allergy-friendly rice bun, giving guests the choice between a 1/3 pound Angus burger or a vegetarian cheeseburger, both served with coleslaw or french fries (also gluten-free).
 The chicken nugget meal at Rosie’s is another safe option.